dangvu0502/react-udacity/README.md

 Upon voting in a poll, all of the information of an answered poll is displayed.
 The user’s response is recorded and clearly visible on the poll details page.
 Users can only vote once per poll; they are not allowed to change their answer after they’ve voted.
 When the user comes back to the home page, the polling question appears in the “Answered” column.

-This app is the second of three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+This app is the second of two projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

 - **Live Demo:** [https://danggg-would-you-rather.netlify.app/](https://danggg-would-you-rather.netlify.app/)